 Section 11.1 Salary Schedules.
 All bargaining unit employees shall be classified pursuant to Addendum A and paid pursuant to Addendum B, which are made a part of this Agreement by reference.
-Effective the first pay period after date of adoption, each wage step of the 2018 salary matrix will increase by 2.5%.

-Effective the first full pay period of January, 2020 each step of the 2019 hourly matrix shall be increased by 2.0%
+Effective the first full pay period of 2022, each wage step of the 2021 salary matrix will increase by 3%.
+Effective the first pay period of April 2022, each employee in the union employed on that date will be paid a one-time lump sum payment of \$1000.